There are many benefits to having a business blog. Here are 10 reasons why your small business should have a blog.

 If you want to build traffic to your website, there’s no better way to do it than via search engines.
 But for your SEO campaign to work, you need to give search engines and visitors a reason to visit your website again and again.

-When you post content on social media channels, like Facebook, and free sites like Tumblr, Blogger and Medium, you don’t actually own the channel you’re posting on, nor is it necessarily helping you drive traffic back to your website.
+When you post content on social media channels, like Facebook, and free sites like Tumblr, Blogger, and Medium, you don’t actually own the website that you’re posting on.

 Because many journalists scour blogs and other internet sources for quotes to use in their articles, publishing your own blog offers them a readymade source of material that they can use to quote you and your company.